DarkAspect1/CustomResChanger/README.md

 ---

 ## 🛠️ How to Use
-1. Run `ResolutionChanger.bat`.
+1. Run `CustomResChanger.bat`.
-2. Select a resolution from the list or enter your own using option `99`.
+2. Select a resolution from the list or enter your own custom resolution.
 3. Run `Restore Res.bat` to restore your original resolution

 ---